$C^1$-triangulations of semialgebraic sets: Introduction

-This work was originally motivated by a question of Tatsuo Suwa about the definition of $\int_X \omega$ using triangulation.
-The authors thank him for guiding them to this problem and for useful discussion.
-The first author is partly supported by JSPS grant no.24340007, and the second author is supported by JSPS grant no.26400084.
+This work was originally motivated by a question of Tatsuo Suwa about the definition of $\int_{X} \omega$ using triangulation, which was needed for rigorously establishing the Alexander duality for an embedded analytic subvariety in the \v{C}ech-de Rham context \cite{Suwa}.
+The authors would like to thank Tatsuo Suwa for guiding them to this problem and for useful discussions.
+During preparing the final version of the present paper, we were informed about two recent preprints \cite{CP} and \cite{HKT}; we also thank G. Comte and M. Hanamura for letting us know of those papers, respectively.
+The first author is supported by JSPS KAKENHI Grants no.24340007 and no.15K13452, and the second author is supported by JSPS KAKENHI Grant no.26400084.